cpetrich/counterfeit_DS18B20/README.md

 		- offset parameter = ``[t22, t21, t20, t10, t11, t12, t13, t14, t15, t16, t17]`` (unsigned 11 bit-value) \[5\], and
 		- curve parameter = ``[t27, t26, t25, t24, t23]`` (unsigned 5 bit-value) \[5\].
 	+ Within a batch, the offset parameter seems to spread over 20 to 30 units while all sensors within the batch share the same curve parameter \[5\].
-	+ The offset parameter shifts the temperature output over a range of approx. 100 °C (0.053 °C per unit), while the curve parameter adjusts the temperature sensitivity by approximately up to 1% (tentative estimate) \[5\].
-Example values of 2019 are ``offset = 0x420`` and ``curve = 0xE``, i.e. they lie pretty central within their respective ranges.
+	+ The offset parameter shifts the temperature output over a range of approx. 100 °C (0.053 °C per unit), while the curve parameter shifts the temperature over a range of 3.88 °C (0.12 °C per unit), at least in current versions of the chip \[5\].
+Example values of 2019 are ``offset = 0x420`` and ``curve = 0x0E``, i.e. they lie pretty central within their respective ranges.
 * Temperature offset of current batches (2019) is as shown on the [Maxim FAQ](https://www.maximintegrated.com/en/support/faqs/ds18b20-faq.html) page, i.e. approx. +0.1 °C at 0 °C \[6\] (*i.e., not as shown on the datasheet \[1\].
 The plot on the datasheet stems from production runs at the time of introduction of the sensor 10+ years ago \[5\].*).
 Very little if any temperature discretization noise \[5\].
 * Polling after function code 0x44 indicates a spread of 590-610 ms between sensors for a 12-bit temperature conversion at room temperature \[5\].
 Conversion time is easily repeatable for individual chips.
 Lower resolutions cut the time in proportion, i.e. 11 bit-conversions take half the time.
 * It appears the chip returns a temperature of 127.94 °C (=0x07FF / 16.0) if a temperature conversion was unsuccessful \[5\] (e.g. due to power stability issues which arise reproducibly in "parasitic power" mode with *multiple* DS18B20 if Vcc is left floating rather than tied to ground.
 Note that the datasheet clearly states that Vcc is to be tied to GND in parasitic mode.).